Historic Walking Tour

-While America continued its peculiar institution of slavery, British society had rapidly turned on it.
+While America continued to maintain the institution of slavery, British society had rapidly turned on it.
 In 1793 the Act to Limit Slavery was passed and stated that any slaves who reached Upper Canada were freed and given the same legal status as white men.
 About 10% of all the Loyalists who made the trek north were blacks looking to gain their freedom.
-Some settled in Toronto, and in 1799, 25 of the town's 200 inhabitants were of African descent.xx1 Not all Africans in Canada were free however: the tiny number of slaves brought to Upper Canada before the Act to Limit Slavery remained in bondage.
+Some settled in Toronto, and in 1799, 25 of the town's 200 first inhabitants were of African descent.xx1 Not all Africans in Canada were free however: the Act to Limit Slavery didn't apply to the tiny number of slaves already brought to Canada, and they remained in bondage.
 One of Upper Canada's Lieutenant-Governors, Peter Russell, owned slaves.xx2 It was not until 1833 that the last two slaves in Upper Canada were freed.
-In those years the threat of American annexation and the reintroduction of slavery was terrifyingly real, and certainly never far from the thoughts of Upper Canada's black community.
+In those years, the threat of American annexation and the reintroduction of slavery was terrifyingly real, and certainly never far from the thoughts of Upper Canada's black community.
 They quickly came to see the British government as the guarantor of their freedom, and could be counted upon as some of Canada's fiercest and most loyal defenders.
 One of the most notable of these was Richard Pierpoint, who earned his freedom fighting alongside the British during the Revolutionary War.
 Afterwards he settled as a farmer in Upper Canada, until the War of 1812, when he petitioned the government to establish an all black militia unit to defend Canada.
 Pierpoint, now 68, served in its ranks as a corporal alongside black volunteers from across Upper Canada.
 By all accounts the unit distinguished itself at many engagements, including the decisive Battle of Queenston Heights.
-Pierpoint and many other black Canadians played an important role in defending Canada's independence when it was at its most precarious, and Pierpoint was the subject of a heritage minute in 2015.
-By the mid-1800s many of the northern states had outlawed slavery.
+Pierpoint and many other black Canadians played an important role in defending Canada's independence when it was at its most precarious.
+Pierpont was the subject of a Heritage Minute, a 60 second short video, by Historica Canada in 2015.
+By the mid-1800s, many of the northern American states had outlawed slavery.
 Abolitionists sympathetic to the slaves' plight organized a sophisticated network to smuggle slaves out of the South and to the free states or Canada.
-It became known as the Underground Railroad.
+It later became known as the Underground Railroad.

 14. The Underground Railroad